dengage-tech/dengage-cordova-sdk/README.md

 - Android Device or Emulator

 D·engage Android SDK provides an interface which handles push notification messages easily.
-Optionally, It also gives to send event functionality such as open and subscription to dEngage Platform.
+Optionally, It also gives to send event functionality such as open and subscription to Dengage Platform.

 Supports Android API level 4.1.x or higher.